LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 **House Cup Division**
 - Roster remains flexible throughout O.W.L.s
+- If unable to field 6 players due to a last-minute emergency:
+  - Teams may access Free Agent Pool to recruit the first available volunteer agent (no pre-arrangements)
 - Teams may access Free Agent Pool for any matchup
 - If teams cannot field 6 players at the scheduled match time even after attempting to use the Free Agent Pool, the team must forfeit.